molgenis/VaSeBuilder/README.md

 &nbsp;

-## Basic usage
-To run VaSeBuilder run vase.py and set all required parameters via the command line.
-The program parameters are listed below and can also be viewed via _python vase.py -h_.
-VaSeBuilder requires the location of one or more valid VCF and BAM directories.
-If one of the directories does not exist of does not contain any VCF files the folder will be skipped but the program can still continue if data from other directories can still be used.\
-When running, the program will output information about the actions it is performing and potential problems it may have encountered.\
-__To run the program for example:__
-python vase.py -v /data/vcf_file_list.txt -b /data/bamcram_file_list.txt -a /data/acceptor_sample.bam
--1 /data/acceptor_R1.fq.gz -2 /data/acceptor_R2.fq.gz -o /data/output -r /data/human_reference.fa

-## Run modes
-VaSeBuilder offers several run mode.
-By default, VaSeBuilder will run the 'normal' way as described above.
-In total VaSeBuilder offers five different running modes that can be specified using the -m/--runmode parameter.
-* __A__: Existing donor fastq files specified in a list file are added to acceptor/template fastq files.
-* __D__: Variant contexts are identified and written to a variant context file.
-Donor read data for all variant contexts is written to fastq files.
-* __F__: Variant contexts are identified and written to a variant context file.
-Acceptor reads are filtered from the acceptor/template fastq files and donor reads are added.
-* __P__: Variant contexts are identified and written to a variant context file.
-Donor read data for each variant context is written to separate fastq files.
-* __X__: Variant contexts with acceptor and donor reads are identified and written to a variant context file but no fastq files are outputted.
-Additionally one of the five runmodes, a 'C' can be added to continue from an existing variant context file.
-If the additional 'C' is used, the -vc/--varconin parameter is required.

-### Required parameters per run mode
-* __A__: -1/--templatefq1 , -2/--templatefq2 , -o/--out , -dq/--donorfastqs , -vc/--varconin
-* __D__: -v/--donorvcf , -b/--donorbam , -a/--acceptorbam , -r/--reference , -o/--out
-* __F__: -v/--donorvcf , -b/--donorbam , -a/--acceptorbam , -r/--reference , -o/--out , -1/--templatefq1 ,
--2/--templatefq2 ,
-* __P__: -v/--donorvcf , -b/--donorbam , -a/--acceptorbam , -r/--reference , -o/--out
-* __X__: -v/--donorvcf , -b/--donorbam , -a/--acceptorbam , -r/--reference , -o/--out

-### Program parameters
-#### Required run mode parameters
-* __-v__/__--donorvcf__: File containing the locations of donor VCF/BCF files to use (one VCF/BCF file per line).
-For example: *-v /data/vcf_list_file.txt*
-* __-b__/__--donorbam__: File containing the locations of donor BAM/CRAM files to use (one BAM/CRAM file per line). **For example:** *--donorbam /bamData/bamDirectory1 /bamData/bamDirectory2*
-* __-a__/__--acceptorbam__: BAM file of the sample that will be used as the template to create the validation FastQ files from."**For example:** *--acceptorbam /templateData/template.bam*
-* __-1__/__--templatefq1__: Provide the location of the first FastQ file that will be used as the template to produce the first validation FastQ file.
-For example: *-1 /fqData/template_reads_R1.fastq.gz*
-* __-2__/__--templatefq2__: Provide the location of the first FastQ file that will be used as the template to produce the second validation FastQ file.
-For example: *-2 /fqData/template_reads_R2.fastq.gz*
-* __-o__/__--out__: Provide the location where to write the output files to.
-* __-r__/__--reference__: Provide the reference genome in fasta format used for mapping (This reference willk be used for all BAM/CRAM files).
-For example: *-r /data/human_reference.fa*
-* __-dq__/__--donorfastqs__: Provide a file containing locations to donor fastq files to use for constructing the validation set.
-This list file should contain two columns; the first containing the R1 fastq files, the second the R2 fastq files

-#### Optional parameters
-* __-of__/__--fastqout__: Provide the name VaSeBuilder should use a name prefix for the FastQ files. **For example:** *--fastqout /outData/VaSeFq*
-* __-ov__/__--varcon__: Provide the file name VaSeBuilder should write the used variant contexts to. **For example:** *--varcon /outData/variant_contexts.txt*
-* __-l__/__--log__: You can provide the name and location where to write the log file to.
-This parameter will write the log file to the current working directory if not set. **For example:** *--log /outData/vaselog.log*
-* __-!__/__--debug__: Run the program in debug mode.
-(This will create a more detailed log and additional output files)
-* __-vl__/__--variantlist__: List of specific variants to use to build the new Validation/Variant set

 ### Program output
 Aside from the forward and reverse read FastQ files, the program also outputs a set of text files.
 These files are all